candidelabs/abstractionkit/examples/CreateAccountAndSendTransactionUsingPaymaster/README.md

 CreateAccountAndSendTransactionUsingPaymaster Example - AbstractionKit - Account Abstraction SDK by Candide

+This example is in the Goerli chain.

+In this example you will need fund the new account address(sender) with some CTT to pay for gas. visit our discord to get some test tokens https://discord.gg/KJSzy2Rqtg

 # How to use this example

 ### copy .env.example and add the paymaster values and a privatekey for signer